-Vietnam – May 2021
+Vietnam — February 2022

 Vietnam’s transformation in the early 1990s toward a market-based economy ushered in a period of strong growth and attracted significant foreign investment.
 Continued economic liberalisation, anchored by several international trade deals, has fostered a strengthening in the business climate, which outperforms other emerging Asian countries.
 Growth is higher than regional peers, a trend that is expected to continue.
-Creditworthiness is better than emerging Asian peers.
+Creditworthiness is stronger than emerging Asian peers.
 But per capita incomes continue to lag the regional average.

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
 Annual GDP growth is the five-year average forecast between 2022 and 2026.
 Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.